1and1get2/AppleHDA_10.10.2/README.md

    1 - Requirements/mode:

     1 - Install in S/L/E.
     2 - After installing repair permissions and rebuild caches use an application of your choice.
-     3 - Use this flag is mandatory: kext-dev-mode=1 (Only For Yosemite)
+    3 - Use this flag is mandatory:kext-dev-mode=1 (Only For Yosemite)

 #### .
 Correction To Get Sound After Waking From Sleep: